To My Children (on the eve of the inauguration of Donald J. Trump)

-In just a few hours Donald J. Trump will be sworn in as the 45th president of the United States.
-For weeks now, following the election, you’ve been saying,
+In just a few hours Donald Trump will be sworn in as the 45th president of the United States.
+For weeks now, following the election, you’ve been counting down:

 “He’s still our President for another week.”